-Sable Island is the third overseas geomagnetic observatory to be established by the British Geological Survey (BGS).
-The installation was a joint venture between BGS, Sperry Drilling Services (SDS), Halliburton and Sable Offshore Energy in support of directional drilling programmes.
-It was completed in May 1999 and the observatory became operational from 8th May 1999.
+Sable Island geomagnetic observatory was established by the British Geological Survey (BGS).
+The installation was a joint venture between BGS, Halliburton (Sperry Drilling Services at the time), and Sable Offshore Energy in support of directional drilling programmes.
+The observatory became operational from 8th May 1999.
+Halliburton discontinued their involvement from 2011 and BGS continued the observatory operations with support from Environment Canada.